ewpratten/sdfs/src/2_prerequisites.md

 As for Windows users, feel free to install [Ubuntu WSL](https://wiki.ubuntu.com/WSL) and follow along from inside your WSL terminal.

+I also make the assumption that you are comfortable with some basic computer-related terms (CPU, RAM, etc), and know how to use your computer's command line.

 ## Installing the needed software

 To follow along, you will need to install a few things on your computer.
 In order to provide multiple examples, I use a few different languages in this book.
 The things marked with a **bold** star below are the important ones to install, the others are only necessary if you intend to follow *every single* example.